suquamish/Nomad-NFS-Volume/README.md

-[^1]: One of the interesting things is that HashiCorp Nomad uses the Container Storage Interface (CSI) specification for storage plugins, [so there's a rich library of storage plugins available](https://kubernetes-csi.github.io/docs/drivers.html) since Kubernetes (and Apache Mesos) also the CSI specification.
+[^1]: One of the interesting things is that HashiCorp Nomad uses the Container Storage Interface (CSI) specification for storage plugins, [so there's a rich library of storage plugins available](https://kubernetes-csi.github.io/docs/drivers.html) since Kubernetes (and Apache Mesos) also use the CSI specification.

 [^2]: If you end up using their stuff, maybe consider [donating to them](https://opencollective.com/linuxserver/donate?amount=20) to support their work.

+[^3]: The CSI plugin's GitHub repository [is here](https://github.com/kubernetes-csi/csi-driver-nfs).